 Viewings – Viewings are a time for family and friends to pay respects to the departed.
-A viewing usually occurs after the body has been usually after being prepared by a funeral home – this usually includes embalming to ensure the body appears in its best state.
+A viewing usually occurs after the body has been prepared by a funeral home – this typically includes embalming to ensure the body appears in its best state.
 Viewings are also sometimes referred to as “calling hours,” “funeral visitation,” or “reviewal.”
-Guests are not usually required to stay for a set amount of time – people come and go as they fit.
+Guests are not usually required to stay for a set amount of time – people come and go as they see fit.
 A viewing is a tangible experience with a loved one after death – many believing a viewing to be an essential part of the mourning process, as seeing a loved one can offer a way to say goodbye and assist in the acceptance of death.

 How can I save on funeral expenses?

 Funeral planning can be expensive and stressful, and at Titan Casket, we like to help in any way we can!
-The first step is to request a General Price List (GPL) from your funeral home, and the substitute for specific line items using the guide below.
-For more information of GPLs, click here.
+The first step is to request a General Price List (GPL) from your funeral home, and then substitute for specific line items using the guide below.
+For more information on GPLs, click here.

 Here are a few ways to reduce the cost of funeral planning:

 Do Your Research: Explore parting.com as you plan the funeral to estimate funeral costs in your area and find a funeral home or other farewell professional within your budget.

-Buy a Casket Online: The use of a casket is independent on the type of end of life celebration you choose.
+Buy a Casket Online: The use of a casket or coffin is independent of the type of end of life celebration you choose.
 Purchasing a casket from an online retailer like Titan Casket is an easy way to save a lot of money.
 At Titan Casket, you can save up to 85% on casket costs versus the cost of buying one through a funeral home.
 You will receive a top of the line casket delivered free of charge and with care in a timely manner.
-Read our guide on buying a casket online here.
+Read our guide on how to buy a casket or coffin online here.